-Owner, CEO, & designer of The OULA Company, reflecting her effort to realize art in living forms.
-Equally as stellar, an accomplished and passionate wife and mother.
+She is currently the owner, CEO, & designer of The OULA Company, reflecting her effort to realize art in living forms.
+Equally as stellar, she is an accomplished and passionate wife and mother.

 At its core, OULA is about embracing freedom and creativity.
 I created the brand because a friend encouraged me to!
 OULA’s iconography is very much inspired by vintage style from the 1960s and ‘the black is beautiful’ way of life and fashion ethos of the 1970s.
 It’s the way my mom used to dress: an easy tunic, a dramatic skirt, a caftan inspired dress, a bold print, a unique piece of jewelry, a scent to die for and statement hair.
 For me, its aspirational and accessible and an honest reflection of the woman I’ve become.
 OULA is a derivation of my great-grandma’s name (Lula) and it means “will” and “determination.”

 As a curator, I love Armoire’s effort to be a keeper or custodian of a customer’s closet and to help women style their lives.
 Also, the act of personalization appeals to me.
 Customization was once a luxury in fashion, but brands like Armoire are democratizing that service.
 In fashion it’s always key to have “options.”
 I’m always like, “What are my options!?”
 When choosing textiles, notions, shoes, a garment, a lipstick—I need options.
 Additionally, I identify with how Armoire identifies its customer as a “boss lady”—my grandma always called me this.
 Ever since I was a little girl I’ve been a very take charge, lets do it, my way or the highway type—you know, its funny, I don’t think my Grandma meant it as a term of endearment, but as an entrepreneur it serves me well!

 Oh, I have a lot, but will keep it at twelve!